What can increase a person's risk of dementia?

 Until there is clearer evidence, HRT is not recommended as a way to help people reduce their risk of dementia.

 A few studies have suggested that people from Black African, Black Caribbean and South Asian ethnic groups are more likely to get dementia than people from White ethnic groups.
-This includes a recent study of people living in London which also found that people from Black ethnic groups have the highest level of risk.

-One possible reason for these differences is that people from Black African, Black Caribbean and South Asian ethnic groups in the UK are more likely to develop diabetes and cardiovascular disease (CVD) as they get older – both diabetes and CVD are important risk factors for dementia (see ‘Cardiovascular factors’ further down this page).
+One possible reason for these differences is that people in these ethnic groups are more likely to develop diabetes and cardiovascular disease (CVD) as they get older – both diabetes and CVD are important risk factors for dementia.

 A deprived area is an area with limited access to basic resources and services, such as suitable housing, education and work opportunities.